Undergraduate Course

 You receive training in criminological research methods including how to design a survey, how to map crime hotspots, conduct interviews and focus groups.
 You are also introduced to legal research methods.

 You're taught by criminologists and academics from the Department of Sociology and Criminology and Essex Law School.
-We are top 25 for criminology (The Times and Sunday Times Good University Guide 2023), we're also ranked 25th in the UK for law in the QS World University Rankings by Subject (2023).
+Top 30 in the UK for Law and Legal Studies in the QS World University Rankings by Subject 2024.

 You have the opportunity to gain practical experience and to pursue a year studying abroad or completing a work placement which can help in future employment.
 You can also complete a supervised dissertation on a topic that inspires you, encouraging you to think differently and connect with live issues and debates, preparing you for your graduate career.